 8.)
 Once the water level is set correctly pull the refill tube back out of the overflow tube.
 There are 2 ways to secure the refill tube to the overflow tube.
 The refill tube must fasten above the overflow tube and direct its flow into the tube.
 If the refill tube is down inside the overflow tube the water from the tank may siphon into the bowl causing the tank to keep refilling only to leak into the bowl again.
 The refill tube angle adapter can be used if there is room for the refill tube to feed it without stress or, kinking.
 Quite often I use the other method which is to remove the metal mounting clip from the angle adapter.
 The tube then goes over the round part of the metal clip and the clip secures to the overflow in the same manner.
 Trim the refill tube so it runs nicely without kinks or excessive loops.

 9.)
 Check for leaks and proper flush.
 Place the lid back on the tank and cleanup!

-As you can see this job is not difficult in most cases and if the fill valve was not shutting off can often save you hundreds of dollars on your water bill.
+As you can see this job is not difficult in most cases, if the fill valve was leaking and was not shutting off, this simple repair will often save you hundreds of dollars on your water bill.